damvyn/WheelHouseManager/README.md

 ### 1.1 `Client Install/UV_Installer.ps1` - installs the uv binaries

-Packaged as a Cetegra software deployment script (see the `.cetegra-version` stamp file and `<AppVersion>` placeholder, which Cetegra's packaging tooling fills in at build time).
+Packaged as a software deployment script (see the `.version` stamp file and `<AppVersion>` placeholder, which packaging tooling fills in at build time).
 It:

 - Extracts `uv-x86_64-pc-windows-msvc.zip` (must sit next to the script) into `C:\Program Files\astral.sh\uv`.